Wasi34/Concert-Mania/README.md

 •	MySQL Database

 # Required Technologies
-1.Netbeans 8.2
+1. Netbeans 8.2
-2.Microsoft SQL Server Management Studio 2008
+2. Microsoft SQL Server Management Studio 2008

 # How to Install & Use
-Step 1: Download the zip file and extract.
+Step 1: Download the zip file and extract it.<br/>
-Step 2: Execute the sql file in SQL server.
+Step 2: Execute the SQL file in the SQL server. <br/>
-Step 3: Connect your database with netbeans.
+Step 3: Connect your database with NetBeans. <br/>
-Step 4: Enjoy the project!
+Step 4: Enjoy the project.<br/>